Police seek man who robbed Shaw’s at Westgate in Portland

-A man wearing a blue medical mask and sunglasses walked into the Shaw’s Supermarket at the Westgate Shopping Center, 1364 Congress St., on Monday afternoon, threatened a cashier and made off on foot with an undisclosed amount of money.
+A man wearing a blue medical mask and sunglasses threatened a cashier at the Shaw’s supermarket at the Westgate Shopping Center on Monday afternoon and made off on foot with an undisclosed amount of money.

-No one was hurt during the robbery, which was reported at 12:18 p.m., but the suspect was able to elude officers who used a police K-9 team to track him through a parking lot, onto Westland Avenue and back to Congress Street.
+No one was hurt during the robbery, which was reported at 12:18 p.m., but the suspect eluded officers who used a police K-9 team to track him through a parking lot, onto Westland Avenue and back to Congress Street.

 No weapon was shown, but the man kept his hand in a pocket while demanding cash and threatening the cashier.